Cross-App Integration

 Step 4 — Exchange the Code and Call Glint

-After the user approves and you complete the standard token exchange, the resulting access token's scope field will include app:prism_abc123:read_todos.
+After the user approves and you complete the standard token exchange, use the resulting access token as a Bearer token when calling Glint:

 const response = await fetch(